-Carol Mickett worked for over a decade in academia, holds her Ph.D. in philosophy, is a member of Phi Beta Kappa, and graduated summa cum laude.
-Mickett has received numerous grants, presents lectures, performs in theater productions, and has published essays, poems, and interviews in Canadian Philosophical Review, Hypatia, Prairie Schooner, New Letters, and Arts Coast Journal among others.
-She was the host/curator of Art Laureate Conversations for Creative Pinellas and for Our Town at the Dali Museum, St. Petersburg, FL, and the host/producer of Art Radio in Kansas City, MO.
-She sits on the Tarpon Springs, FL, Sustainability Board, and the Boards of Pinellas County Urban League, and North Pinellas Advocates for Racial Equity (NPARE).
+Carol Mickett worked for over a decade in academia and holds her Ph.D. in philosophy.
+Mickett has received numerous grants, presents lectures, performs in theater, and has published essays, poems, and interviews in Canadian Philosophical Review, Hypatia, Prairie Schooner, and New Letters among others.
+She was the host/curator of Art Laureate Conversations for Creative Pinellas and for Our Town at the Dali Museum, and the host/producer of Art Radio in Kansas City, MO.

-Robert Stackhouse holds an MA in art from the University of Maryland and an honorary doctorate from University of South Florida, his alma mater.
-Stackhouse is professor emeritus from the Corcoran College of Art where he ran their BFA program.
-Prior to his collaboration with Mickett, he was a widely exhibited sculptor, painter, and printmaker.
-He has held endowed chairs at the University of Denver, Hartford Art School and the Lamar Dodd School of Art at the University of Georgia.
+Robert Stackhouse holds an MA in art from the Univ. of Maryland and an honorary doctorate from the University of South Florida.
+Stackhouse taught at the Corcoran College of Art and has held endowed chairs at the University of Denver, Hartford Art School and the Lamar Dodd School of Art at the University of Georgia.
 His individual work can be found in museum collections around the world including the Museum of Modern Art, the National Gallery in Washington, DC, The National Gallery of Australia, the Phillips Collection, and the Hirshhorn Museum and Sculpture Garden.

 Arts Coast Galleries Artists